fireblocks/recovery/apps/recovery-utility/renderer/lib/README.md

 5. Once the transaction is signed, serialize it and return it (preferably hex, or some object that can be reconstructed on the relay, for an example see `HBAR` on the [utility side](./wallets/HBAR/index.ts#L40) and on the [relay side](../../../recovery-relay/lib/wallets/HBAR/index.ts#L54)): `return {tx: <SERIALIZED-SIGNED-TX>};`

-Once the wallet's creation and signing logic was added, you will need to add it to the exported wallets:
+Once the wallet's creation and signing logic is added, you will need to add it to the exported wallets:

 1. Edit the `index.ts` file under the `wallets` folder
 2. Add an import statement of the newly created wallet class to the top of the file